ltrybuch/lib-themisui/src/lib/thTable/readme.md

 * `setVisibleColumns([true, true, false])`
   * Toggle which columns you want to be visible by passing in an array of either `true` or `false` values.
 Array length must match the number of columns.

+* `updateFooters([{column: 2, value: newValue}])`
+  * Update the footer values by passing in an array of objects with the format above.
+    The column property corresponds to the column in the table.
+Column values outside of the scope of the table will be ignored.

 ## TableHeader